What makes a fridge stop working?

 If Your Fridge Has Stopped and the Light is Off

-If it’s not the breaker, or you’ve reset a tripped breaker and there’s still no power, check the outlet the fridge is plugged into (which is probably behind the fridge).
+Check the outlet the fridge is plugged into (which is probably behind the fridge) if it’s not the breaker, or you’ve reset a tripped breaker and there’s still no power.
 Plug a lamp into both sides of the outlet to test it.
 No power likely indicates the outlet is bad or a circuit wire has come loose.

-Finally, check the power cord to the fridge for damage—make sure it’s unplugged first.
+Finally, check the power cord to the fridge for damage.
+Make sure that the appliance is unplugged first.